TzorAL/ntua-dataspace-connector/README.md

 1. Configure the Helm Chart: create a `values.ntua.yaml` file with the modifications to the configuration.

     Please refer to the official TSG gitlab [page](https://gitlab.com/tno-tsg/helm-charts/connector/-/blob/master/README.md?ref_type=heads) for further information with regards to the configuration.
 In this guide, it is assumed that you have followed the instructions to become a participant in the dataspace provided as well as create your connector credentials in the [tsg playground](https://daps.playground.dataspac.es/#home) or [enershare](https://daps.enershare.dataspac.es/#home) dataspace.
-This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.ntua.yaml` respectively)
+This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.ntua.yaml` respectively).
+At the end of this step, a participant and connector (with appropriate IDs) should be registered and the following files should be place in the directory of your connector:
+    ```bash
+    ├── cachain.crt     # certificate authority key
+    ├── component.crt   # connector id certificate
+    ├── component.key   # connector id key
+    ├── participant.crt # participant/organization id certificate
+    └── participant.key # participant/organization id key
+    ```

     The minimal configuration required to get your first deployment running, without data apps and ingresses, is as follows:

     - Modify `host` to the domain name you configured with the ingress controller: